 Montana water rights are a large issue in selling Farms and Ranches in Montana.
 Bottomline, water is becoming more and more valuable and vastly affects the value of a property.
-The term water is the new oil is being heard more and more in investment circles.
-With an ever growing population there will be more and more demands on water use in Montana.
-Thus values of properties with good Montana water rights should hold and increase in value quicker than those that do not.
+As many say in the investment industry, “water is the new oil.”
+With an ever growing population, there will be more and more demands on water use in Montana.
+Thus, values of properties with good Montana water rights should hold and increase in value quicker than those that do not.
 This post gives you a brief summary of Montana water rights as it relates to Montana Farms and Ranches.
 I will do my best to try and keep it interesting.
-I highly recommend hiring legal help in researching and verifying Montana water rights of a property.
-It is a critical issue and you want to be sure of what rights you are purchasing or selling.
+I highly recommend hiring legal help in researching and verifying Montana water rights for a property.
+It is a critical issue that you want to be sure of when purchasing or selling.

 Types of Water Rights